 The goal of the challenge is to reflect on current behaviors in our lives and think about where we can improve.
-The categories we hope to target are diet (we will be following paleo for this challenge), water intake, exercise consistency, and screen time detox.
+The categories we hope to target are diet (we will be loosely following the Paleo Diet for this challenge), hydration, exercise, screen time, and mobility.

 Being a part of the challenge is not about having a perfect diet or a perfect workout regiment.
 That’s why the challenge asks you to enter your scores daily.
 If you have a day where you are struggling to meet the goals, you get to start fresh and try again the next day.
 We hope at the end of the challenge, each athlete will establish at least one good habit to continue with after the six weeks.

 What do I need to do to enter?

 Please email Brian (email@example.com) to sign-up.
 The cost to enter is $20 and 5 non-perishable items (or an additional $10) to donate to the Interfaith Food Pantry.
 You can give your cash to a coach or use Venmo (@brian-vagnini).
 There will be a box for the food drive at the gym.

 You will also need to check your email and enter your scores in an online spreadsheet throughout the challenge.